You're asking "what is eye relief" because you're getting caught up on your techs and specs...

 Short eye relief is typically considered anything less than 13 mm.
 For the majority of people who don't wear glasses, 13 mm or less may not be an issue, but you may feel like you're pushing the optic into your eye sockets to see the entire field of view.

 People who wear glasses may experience viewing difficulties with eye relief less than 16 mm.
 Since glasses can get in the way, eye relief has to be longer for a glasses-wearer to see the entire field of view.
 The best way to test if an optic would be a good fit for you in terms of eye relief and if you wear glasses is to look for the full field of view without your specs on and then again with them on.
 Best case scenario, there should be no difference.

 Long Eye Relief

 Long eye relief optics are almost always desired.
-This can be considered as anything around 20-24 mm on a binocular and 4 1/2 inches on a rifle scope.
-It allows for more forgiving distances for those who wear glasses, and it’s more comfortable for viewing since it may allow you to not have to place your eye directly onto the eyepiece.
+This can be considered as anything around 20-24 mm on a binocular and 4 1/2 inches on a long eye relief scope.
+It allows for more forgiving distances for those who wear glasses, and it's more comfortable for viewing since it may allow you to not have to place your eye directly onto the eyepiece.